 Batteries have a tendency to lose their electrolyte and may be damaged if they are maintained for long periods of time in the elevated voltage of the absorption phase.
 Therefore, the Phase Three Charger employs a special time-out circuit.
-This circuit is initialized each time AC is first applied to the charger (or when the re-initialize button on the optional remote panel is activated) and runs for a pre-set interval before forcing the charger to go into the float (lower voltage) mode.
+This circuit is initialized each time AC is first applied to the charger and runs for a pre-set interval before forcing the charger to go into the float (lower voltage) mode.
 The functioning of the charger during this interval is as follows:

 If the current demand of the batteries/load falls below 5-15 percent of the charger's output capacity prior to the circuit timing-out, the charger will automatically switch to the float mode.
-(For instance, with model PT-40W, the charger will drop into float mode at about 2-6 amps output.)
-If demand rises to about 10-20 percent of capacity (4-8 amps with PT-40W, for instance), the charger will return to the elevated output of the absorption phase.
-This switching back and forth between modes may occur until the circuit times-out (8-10 hours after AC is first applied), after which the charger will remain at float voltage, until the circuit is re-initialized, either by turning the charger off and then on again or by pressing the re-initialize button on the remote panel.
+(For instance, with model PT-40U, the charger will drop into float mode at about 2-6 amps output.)
+If demand rises to about 10-20 percent of capacity (4-8 amps with PT-40U, for instance), the charger will return to the elevated output of the absorption phase.
+This switching back and forth between modes may occur until the circuit times-out (8-10 hours after AC is first applied), after which the charger will remain at float voltage, until the on again.